1. About co-dydramol

 If you've bought co-dydramol from a pharmacy, do not take it for more than 3 days.
 If you still have pain, talk to your pharmacist or doctor.

-If you are prescribed co-dydramol, take it for as long as your doctor tells you to.
+If your doctor prescribed co-dydramol for you, take it for as long as they tell you to.

 What if I forget to take it?

-If you take co-dydramol regularly and miss a dose, take it as soon as you remember.
-If it's close to the time for your next dose when you remember then skip the missed dose.
+If you take co-dydramol regularly and miss a dose, take it as soon as you remember, unless it's nearly time for your next dose.
+In this case skip the missed dose and take your next one at the usual time.

 Never take double doses of co-dydramol, and never take extra doses to catch up.